btejedaw2k/bash_profile/README.md

-# profile
+# Bash Profile Module

-Welcome to your new module.
-A short overview of the generated parts can be found in the PDK documentation at https://puppet.com/pdk/latest/pdk_generating_modules.html .

-The README template below provides a starting point with details about what information to include in your README.
+Welcome Bash Profile management module.
+This module was generated wiht Pupped Developement Kit, see documentation on: https://puppet.com/pdk/latest/pdk_generating_modules.html .

+The README File provide information about how this module works